 Two-storey house in ‘suburban’ Telford set to become HMO for six people

-A property owner wants to turn a two-storey residential property in suburban Telford into a House in Multiple Occupation (HM0) for six people.
+A property owner wants to turn a two-storey residential property in suburban Telford into a House in Multiple Occupation (HMO) for six people.

 Planners at Telford & Wrekin Council have been told that owner and developer of the house in Churncote, Stirchley, has permitted development rights to make the change.